criblio/helm-charts/common_docs/EXTRA_EXAMPLES.md

 ## Using extraContainers <a name="extraContainers"></a>
 _Availability: logstream-workergroup and logstream-leader_

-The `extraContainers` option allows you to run one or more sidecar containers along with the main Cribl Stream container.
+Use  `extraContainers` to run one or more sidecar containers along with the main Cribl Stream container.
 This allows you to implement the standard sidecar pattern with the helm charts.
 This takes one or more container definitions.

 ### Example
 Here is a simple container definition that uses the fluentd container as a sidecar, also mounting the config-storage volume from the logstream container within the sidecar.